Acelake123/AI-Cybersecurity-Platform/adapters/ai/README.md

 - This project is unlicensed; use it freely for educational or personal purposes.
 For commercial use, don't hesitate to get in touch with the author.

 ## Author
-- Your Name: Melisa Sever
+- Your Name: Anurag Aditya